wmt-terminology-task/wmt-terminology-task.github.io/index.md

 `The report is in accordance with ROA.`

-Then, the corresponding line in `test.de-en.dict` can be empty or contain a JSON array, such as:
+Then, the corresponding line in `test.en-de.dict` can be empty or contain a JSON array, such as:

 `[{"en": "ROA", "de": "FOG"}, {"en": "is in accordance", "de": "entspricht"}]`